thelabnyc/django-oscar-wfrs/README.rst

 django-oscar-wfrs
 =================

-An extension on-top of django-oscar-accounts to allow interfacing with Wells Fargo Retail Services.
+An extension on-top of django-oscar-api-checkout to allow interfacing with Wells Fargo Retail Services.

 django-oscar-wfrs is built on top of django-oscar-api and django-oscar-api-checkout.
-It will not work with the build-in django-oscar non-ajax checkout.
+Out of the box, it will not work with the build-in django-oscar non-ajax checkout.

 .. image:: wfrs.png